TheNewtonCapstone/blog/_posts/2024-12-26-issues-with-microros.md

 As any control system, it requires precise timing and immediate response — It’s like trying to balance a broomstick on your palm.
 Just as your hand must move quickly and precisely to keep the broomstick upright, our robot's motors need to respond instantly to keep the robot balanced.

-Timing is crucial.The system needs to know exactly when each measurement was taken and when each correction was applied
+Timing is crucial.
+The system needs to know exactly when each measurement was taken and when each correction was applied.

 Our initial setup for the TWIP robot comprised a Jetson Nano and an ESP32.
 The Jetson Nano handles high-level computations, including running an inference model for the control loop.
 The ESP32 interacts directly with the sensors and motors, providing sensor data and executing motor commands.